cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 Click <span class="notranslate">_Finish and Install_</span> to complete installation or click <span class="notranslate">_Skip Wizard_</span> to go back to the <span class="notranslate"> Dashboard</span>.

-You can find a complete description of the CloudLinux OS Shared components below.
+You can find a complete description of the CloudLinux OS components below.

-#### CloudLinux OS Shared components
+#### CloudLinux OS components
 </div>
 <div class="notranslate">